 Branches are visual representations of the structures and sub-decisions in your statements in the Write tab of the NLG platform.
 Branches facilitate formulating statements in more variable ways and arranging their components according to given requirements.

-When writing a statement you have the possibility to branch off at different points (so called branchings) in a statement to create more than one way to express the information.
-For this you can create branches that span one or more words, phrases, or entire statements.
+When writing a statement, you can branch at different points in the statement (called branches) to provide more than one way to express the information.
+Use branching to create branches that span one or more words, phrases or whole statements.

 If you create branches within a container, they are not visible in the statement, but only in the container settings.